 “Smarter” detectors – The TD664 vehicle detectors incorporate AFS (Automatic Frequency Selection).

 The AFS circuitry on each 4 channel card evaluates multiple possible frequency shift selections and automatically chooses the best frequency setting for each loop on start-up

 Additional lane capacity – The IR200 can monitor 32 loops (or 16 lanes in speed measurement mode) at vehicle speeds to 200kmH.

 Advanced diagnostics – a web browser interface provides real-time diagnostics and operational performance monitoring.

-Enhanced Communication options – RS232, Ethernet and USB ports on the IDP328 Processor card.
+Enhanced Communication options – RS232, RS485 and Ethernet port on the IDP328 Processor card.

 HIOCC Incident algorithm – implemented at the roadside with individual lane configuration.